huytrnq/Skin-Lesion-Classification/README.md

 # Skin Lesion Classification
-This project is a binary classification task to classify skin lesion, which is part of the course project for the Computer Aid Diagnosis course at the University of Girona.
+This project is a classification task to classify skin lesions, which is part of the course project for the Computer-Aided Diagnosis course at the University of Girona.

 # Table of Contents
 1. [Introduction](#introduction)